mattrussi/gitlab-com-runbooks/docs/mimir/getting-started.md

 Query away.

-For more information on using the explore ui, you can reference the [Grafana official docs](https://grafana.com/docs/grafana/latest/explore/).
+For more information on using the explore UI, you can reference the [Grafana official docs](https://grafana.com/docs/grafana/latest/explore/).